clorisczy/property/README.md

 - Package/parcel delivery: We were not informed how to receive packages, what address to use, or how to pick them up.
 This is the landlord’s responsibility to explain to tenants in advance.

-- Floor damage: One section of the floor is damaged — when we step on it, it makes a loud creaking noise, which is very concerning and could indicate a structural problem.
+- Floor damage: One section of the floor is damaged — when we step on it, it makes a loud creaking noise.

-- Sensor light: On October 31, 2025, I reported that the sensor light in the fourth-floor bedroom wardrobe has been constantly on.
+- Sensor light: According to one of the tenants, "On October 31, 2025, I reported that the sensor light in the fourth-floor bedroom wardrobe has been constantly on.
 I sent messages to both the landlord and the agent.
 The landlord replied only once, telling me not to message him again.
 The agent said they would help me fix the issue, but they have been delaying it and have not taken any action.
 I sent several follow-up messages, but they only replied to one of them.
 The bedroom light has been on all the time, which not only wastes electricity but also seriously affects my sleep.
 I’ve been struggling with severe insomnia for a long time — I often can’t fall asleep until 5 or 6 a.m.
 Because of this light, I have to cover it with paper just to block the brightness.
 It’s having a serious impact on my health and weakening my immune system.
 We’ve been very good tenants and never bother the landlord unnecessarily.
 We always try to solve small issues on our own.
 However, the landlord’s attitude has been extremely poor.
 He refuses to take responsibility and even lied to us — first saying he was abroad and couldn’t respond, then saying he would come to fix the issue, but later claiming he couldn’t come and could only use Zoom instead.
-In fact, the only direct message we ever received from the landlord was the one telling us not to contact him; all other communication has been relayed through his agent.
+In fact, the only direct message we ever received from the landlord was the one telling us not to contact him; all other communication has been relayed through his agent."
   > https://drive.google.com/drive/folders/1uNgzZnMci8yx0zuxeloNLzlJ51-fjPCz — *The chat with the agent and the landlord about the broken sensor light in the closet of the fourth-floor bedroom.*

   > https://drive.google.com/drive/folders/124MI_mifczwraK39-yxdYhnd2X8-xw6Z — *The chat with the agent about the light.*

-***More importantly, the landlord collected a three-month security deposit from us, which is also a violation of the law.***
+***More importantly, the landlord collected a three-month deposit from us.***

 ## Personal and Health Impact
 ### Tenant 1